Skip to content

 Who are we?

 The Multi Agency Care and Coordination Team (MACCT) is a proactive and preventative care service for adults living with frailty or complex long term health care needs.
-We work in partnership with Haringey GP practices to identify those who may benefit from our support.

 • Multi-disciplinary team (MDT) tele-conference